BrandonAinsworth/FitLit/README.md

 1. Fork this repo - on the top right corner of this page, click the **Fork** button.
 2. Clone down the _forked_ repo.
 3. Once you have cloned the repo, change into the directory and install the project dependencies.
 Run `npm install` to install project dependencies.
 4. Run `npm start` in the terminal, to see the HTML page `Control + C` is the command to stop running the local server.
 Closing the terminal without stopping the server first could allow the server to continue to run in the background and cause problems.
 This command is not specific to Webpack; make note of it for future use.
+5. Open a browser window and go to http://localHost:8080 to view the website
-5. Do not run `npm audit fix --force`.
+6. Do not run `npm audit fix --force`.
 This will update to the latest version of packages.
 We need to be using `webpack-dev-server@3.11.2` which is not the latest version.

 ## Contributors